Preprints

 Subjects: Ecology and Evolutionary Biology, Life Sciences, Marine Biology

-Ecological networks offer valuable insights into community structure, key species identification, and ecosystem management for biodiversity conservation.
-Understanding how these networks react to environmental and anthropogenic stressors, especially along geographical gradients, is of increasing interest.
-This review presents a pioneering analysis of stressor responses in marine food webs from [...]
+Ecological networks offer valuable insights into community structure, key species identification, and ecosystem management.
+Understanding how these networks respond to global change stressors is of increasing interest, especially along geographical gradients.
+This review summarizes potential stressor responses in marine food webs from the Southwest Atlantic to the Antarctic (45 - 78°S), [...]

 Cryptic species and hybridisation in corals: challenges and opportunities for conservation and restoration